 Maximilian gave him a rather withering look.
 “You do know that I rely on you to actually want to cooperate with me.
 It seems you only wish to go to goad them into behaving like younger versions of yourself.”

 “Alright,” Maximilian rubbed his brow.
 Giles’ confidence of his own success was almost reassuring.
 Some of the anxiety he had been feeling the past few days was alleviated, if only for a moment.
-“I’ll deal with the messages then, Giles.
+“I’ll prepare the messages.
 Go seek out Hastings and let him know what is happening.
 He’s in the–”

 “Tower,” Giles interrupted with a grin.
 “I know.
 I can smell that old man and his pomade almost anywhere.”

-Before he could be chastised not to torment the ‘old man’, Giles jauntily took his leave, pushing his way out of one of the entry points to the room, whistling all the way.
+Before he could be chastised not to torment the ‘old man’, Giles took his leave, whistling a jaunty tune.